pbnath/kubernetes-the-hard-way/VirtualBox/docs/02-compute-resources.md

 cd kubernetes-the-hard-way/vagrant
 ```

 The `Vagrantfile` is configured to assume you have at least an 8 core CPU which most modern core i5, i7 and i9 do, and at least 16GB RAM.
-You can tune these values expecially if you have *less* than this by editing the `Vagrantfile` before the next step below and adjusting the values for `RAM_SIZE` and `CPU_CORES` accordingly.
+You can tune these values especially if you have *less* than this by editing the `Vagrantfile` before the next step below and adjusting the values for `RAM_SIZE` and `CPU_CORES` accordingly.

 This will not work if you have less than 8GB of RAM.